coffee-and-tea/CodeOfAvent2020/README.md

 Part one: find input not result of previous 25 input of 2 sum.
 Complexity O(n), extra space of 25 element and create a set while determine 2 sum. space O(1)
 Part two: find sum range to the none valid element find in part one, complexity O(n), create linked list to store values and extra variable for sum, offer and poll on list.

+Day10:

+Graphical path problems.
+Part one: longest path in solution, complexity O(n).
+Part two: how many paths in total, extra space O(n) to store possible path from beginning to reach current node.
+Then at each node going back to sum all possible path can reach it.
+Complexity O(n)